Cominuscule tableau combinatorics: Introduction

+If the root system $\Phi$ is not simply-laced, then its roots have two lengths, referred to as ``long'' and ``short''.
+If $\Phi$ is simply-laced, so all roots have the same length, we consider them all to be long.
+Let ${\tt shortroots}(\cdot)$ be the number of boxes of a shape that are short roots.
+The following result relies on our earlier rule \cite[Main Theorem]{Thomas.Yong} to make the connection to Schubert calculus.

-Let ${\tt shortroots}(\cdot)$ be the number of boxes of a shape that are short roots. \begin{Theorem} For cominuscule $G/P$, $c_{\lambda,\mu}^{\nu}(G/P)$ equals $2^{{\tt shortroots}(\nu/\lambda)-{\tt shortroots}(\mu)}$ times the number of dual equivalence classes of tableaux of shape $\nu/\lambda$ rectifying to a tableau of shape $\mu$. \end{Theorem} Theorem~\ref{thm:nwrl} appears less explicit than our original rule \cite[Main Theorem]{Thomas.Yong} (reproduced below as Theorem~\ref{thm:originalmain}), although both are computationally similar, see the remarks in Section~3.
+\begin{Theorem} For cominuscule $G/P$, $c_{\lambda,\mu}^{\nu}(G/P)$ equals $2^{{\tt shortroots}(\nu/\lambda)-{\tt shortroots}(\mu)}$ times the number of dual equivalence classes of tableaux of shape $\nu/\lambda$ rectifying to a tableau of shape $\mu$. \end{Theorem} Theorem~\ref{thm:nwrl} appears less explicit than our original rule \cite[Main Theorem]{Thomas.Yong} (reproduced below as Theorem~\ref{thm:originalmain}), although both are computationally similar, see the remarks in Section~3.
 However, Theorem~\ref{thm:nwrl} has its advantages: it does not depend on a fixed choice of tableau of shape $\mu$ to rectify to, and its statement is meaningful even in contexts where Corollary~\ref{cor:proctor} is unavailable.
 In this sense, it is more transparent, and possibly useful, e.g., when finding rules for non-(co)minuscule $G/P$.

 In \cite{Thomas.Yong}, a rule was also given for Schubert calculus for minuscule $G/P$.
 Every minuscule case has a corresponding cominuscule case $(G/P)^{\vee}$ associated to the Langlands dual group $G^{\vee}$ of $G$.
 The Schubert varieties and classes for the minuscule $G/P$ can be indexed by shapes in the corresponding cominuscule $\Lambda_{(G/P)^{\vee}}$.
 Thus, we also have the following reformulation of the minuscule rule of \cite{Thomas.Yong}: